xinyee20/tp/docs/UserGuide.md

 <H4 style="color: #477B9F"> 4.2.4.
 Flag attendance of a student: <code>flagatt</code></H4>

-You can use this command to flag attendance of a specific student so you will be reminded to check the student's attendance at the end of class.
+You can use this command to flag attendance of a specific student so you can remember to check the student's attendance at the end of class.

 **Format:**